← Case Study Home

 What fixed it

 Built a feedback taxonomy with five types (behavioral, voiced pain, feature requests, ambient noise, market signal).
-Mom group feedback falls under "ambient noise," which gets the lowest weight for feature direction.
+The mom group feedback was genuine; the mistake was in how I weighted it.
 The signal-to-noise rubric now requires decomposing every request into the underlying need before evaluation.

 The Promo Code Gap